JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 There must be no restriction on the domain of the input.
 Collections of `Real`s, vectors, graphs, finite-dimensional domains, or really anything else that you fancy should be straightforwardly representable.
 Moreover, whichever input class is chosen should not prevent optimal performance from being obtained.

+#### Unambiguously-Defined Length

+Knowing the length of a collection of inputs is important.
+For example, a well-defined length guarantees that the size of the output of `kernelmatrix`, and related functions, are predictable.

 ### AbstractMatrices do not cut it